idiveshvijay7/mutual_fund_application/rta-service/README.md

 }
 ```

 You have to make a successful payment to create an order.
 Payment Id should be passed along with the create request to create the order.
 If Payment is not successful, order will fail.
-If rta service not able to connect to payment gateway the order will again fail.
+If rta service is not able to connect to payment gateway the order will fail.
 When you submit the order, you will get the order details, rta serice will take some time to process the order.
 You can control that time via environment variable `PROCESS_ORDER_RATE` (value in seconds).
 At the time of processing order, based on the nav the units will be allotted.
 You can keep calling fetch order to get the latest status of the order.

 ### Fetch Order